credativ/plutono/docs/sources/developers/plugins/add-support-for-variables.md

 }
 ```

-> **Note:** By default, Grafana provides a default query model and editor for simple text queries.
+> **Note:** By default, Plutono provides a default query model and editor for simple text queries.
 If that's all you need, then you can leave the query type as `string`.
 >
 > ```ts
 > async metricFindQuery(query: string, options?: any)